Sign up for this email series:

 Getting into a routine for you and your child will require discipline and resources.
 Good sleep hygiene, routine medications, and following a recommended diet will be important to maximizing your child’s quality of life.

 Don’t forget to use a seizure-tracking app or a written log on a daily basis to record sleep, food, triggers, medications, and other key indicators.
-This information will become critical in assisting your doctors to identify and refine the optimal medications and dosage for your child, to reduce the number of seizures and minimize side effects.
+This information will become critical in helping your doctors identify and refine the optimal medications and dosage for your child to reduce the number of seizures and minimize side effects.

 As your child’s daily caregiver, your careful observations will be highly valued.
 However, you must follow your doctor’s recommendations, keep medications consistent (and as prescribed), and attend routine medical appointments.
 Have an adequate supply of both regular medication and rescue medications on hand.
-The doctor-parent partnership is key to successful seizure management for children with Dravet syndrome or Lennox-Gastaut syndrome.
+The doctor-parent partnership is key to successful seizure management for children with severe forms of epilepsy.

-As a parent (and perhaps a spouse), it will be important for you to take care of yourself and to leave your child in the care of someone else on occasion.
+It will be important for you to take care of yourself and to leave your child in the care of someone else on occasion.
 Family, friends, and other qualified caregivers will need to know about your child’s needs, routines, medications, special diet, and what to do in the event of a seizure.
-The Dravet Syndrome Foundation recommends working with your doctor to put together a written plan to leave with your caregiver in the event of a seizure.7
+The Dravet Syndrome Foundation recommends working with your doctor to put together a written plan to leave with your caregiver in the event of a seizure.

-Before you leave your child alone with a caregiver, have that trusted provider spend time with you and your child.
+Before you leave your child alone with a caregiver, have that trusted person spend time with you and your child.
 Let them observe how you care for your child.
-The Epilepsy Foundation recommends letting them witness a seizure and see how it affects your child.8
+The Epilepsy Foundation recommends letting them witness a seizure and see how it affects your child.

-A helpful first aid for seizures poster is available on the Epilepsy Foundation website.9 It can be downloaded, printed, and hung in a visible location for a caregiver’s quick reference.
+A helpful poster about first aid for seizures is available on the Epilepsy Foundation website.
+It can be downloaded, printed, and hung in a visible location for a caregiver’s quick reference.
 It highlights the need to stay with a person (and time the seizure), keep the person safe (move them or guide them away from harm), and turn the person onto their side (make sure their airway is clear and their head is cushioned).

 Here are some other ways to prepare: